jybowers/robofriends/README.md

 ## Robofriends

-Use the search bar to help find oyur new robot friend.
+Use the search bar to help find your new robot friend.